DEPTH OF FIELD CALCULATOR

 Hyperfocal distance.
 This is the focus distance where everything from half the hyperfocal distance to infinity is within the depth of field.
 This is useful when deciding where to focus such that you maximize the sharpness within your scene, although I do not recommend using this value "as is" since sharpness is often more critical at infinity than in front of the focus distance.
 For more on this topic, please see "Understanding the Hyperfocal Distance."

 Care should be taken not to let all of these numbers get in the way of taking your photo.
 I do not recommend calculating the depth of field for every image, but instead suggest that you get a visual feel for how aperture and focal length affect your image.
 This can only be achieved by getting out there and experimenting with your camera.
-Once you have done this, the depth of field calculator can then be used to enhance those carefully planned landscape, macro of low-light images where the range of sharpness is critical.
+Once you have done this, the depth of field calculator can then be used to enhance those carefully planned landscape, macro, and low-light images where the range of sharpness is critical.

 For a more in-depth background on this topic, please see: